 “There is no substitute for diligence.”

-Since 1997, Tor Gronborg has worked on securities fraud actions and has been lead or co-lead litigation counsel in cases that have recovered more than $1 billion.
+For nearly 20 years, Tor Gronborg has worked on securities fraud actions and has recovered more than $1 billion for investors.

 Honors & Awards